dqops/dqo/docs/checks/column/pii/contains-ip4-percent.md

 **Check description**

+Detects IP4 addresses in text columns.
 Verifies that the percentage of rows that contains IP4 address values in a column does not fall below the minimum accepted percentage.
 Stores a separate data quality check result for each monthly partition.

 |Data quality check name|Category|Check type|Time scale|Quality dimension|Sensor definition|Quality rule|Standard|
 |-----------------------|--------|----------|----------|-----------------|-----------------|------------|--------|